OpenSourceEconomics/econ-project-templates/docs/source/getting_started/index.rst

 computer so that everything plays well together.
 In :ref:`dialogue`, you will find detailed explanations on what you may want to choose when configuring the templates for your needs.
 Once you are done with that, you may want to check the :ref:`starting_a_new_project` section.
+If you alread have the template running but don't know how to use a second computer, or work together with a collaborator, you may want to jump directly to the section on :ref:`second_machine`.
 We also provide more detailed explainations of :ref:`environments` and :ref:`pre_commit_hooks`.
 You can click through the pages or jump straight to the corresponding sections:

 .. toctree::
     :maxdepth: 1